nicocvn/cppreg/QuickStart.md

 A few remarks:

-* the `write` calls for the `Setup` register pass the data as template arguments, while the write call for the `TX` register pass it as a function argument: if the value to be written is known at compile time it is recommended to use the template form; the template form will detect overflow (see below) and will also make it possible to use a faster write implementation in some cases,
+* the `write` calls for the `Setup` register pass the data as template arguments, while the write call for the `TX` register pass it as a function argument: if the value to be written is known at compile time it is recommended to use the template form; the template form will detect overflow (see below) and will also make it possible to use a more efficient write implementation in some cases,
 * `Field`-based types have `is_set` and `is_clear` defined to conveniently query their states.

 In this example, we can already see how `cppreg` limits the possibility of errors (see the [API documentation](API.md) for more details):